-In this study, the precipitation of HA which showed partial thermal decomposition at 1000 °C (Figure 1) suggested the formation of a calcium-deficient HA.
+In this study, the precipitation of HA which showed partial thermal decomposition at 1000 °C (Figure 2) suggested the formation of a calcium-deficient HA.
 This was supported by the lower than stoichiometric Ca:P ratio (1.63) obtained with the XRF data (Table 1).
 It is understood that a reduced Ca:P ratio is associated with a lower thermal stability20-23.
 In this method, the rapid addition of the phosphoric acid solution rapidly lowered the pH of the reaction suspension to generate HPO4 ions.
 The presence of HPO4 groups facilitated the precipitation of calcium deficient HA, with the molecular formula: Ca10-x(HPO4)x(PO4)6-x(OH)2-x, where 0<x<1.

 The rapid addition of the phosphoric acid therefore had a marked effect on the precipitation kinetics of the reaction.
 As described previously, titration reactions involving calcium hydroxide and phosphoric acid carried out at room temperature tended to yield particles with a high aspect ratio13.
 For titration reactions involving these reactants, it was necessary to use an elevated temperature to produce particles with a lower aspect ratio which are more similar to biological apatite13.
 High aspect ratio particles are produced when the crystal nucleation rate is slower than the crystal growth rate24.
 For the new method developed in this study, the rapid addition of the phosphoric acid solution may have provided a larger number of nucleation sites which resulted in the increased presence of small rounded particles as opposed to fewer particles with a larger aspect ratio.
+As the authors have not fully investigated the effects of slowly pouring the phosphoric acid into the calcium hydroxide suspension, in order to achieve consistent results we recommend that the phosphoric acid is poured at a rate commensurate with that shown in the video (approximately 100 mL/s).

 During the development of this method, the authors investigated a number of incremental changes to the nHA preparation method based on Prakash et al.13 including the comparison of products produced with the slow titration and the rapid addition of the phosphoric acid solution25.
 It was found that the slow titration of phosphoric acid into the calcium hydroxide suspension resulted in a product with a calcium hydroxide residue.
 We propose that the pH change caused by the rapid addition of phosphoric acid encouraged the dissolution of the calcium hydroxide and therefore allowed for the successful conversion of the reactants into hydroxyapatite.
 A comparison of products prepared using the rapid mixing method at room and elevated temperatures (60 °C) found that an elevated temperature resulted in a higher conductivity after the reaction was completed.
 This suggested that residual calcium hydroxide was present which was likely to be due to the lower solubility of calcium hydroxide at increased temperatures.
 The presence of residual calcium hydroxide was undesirable as the basic nature of this compound could compromise biocompatibility.